Use a text-only or visual index to organize blog posts.

 Although this guide uses food and recipe blogs as an example, you can follow these steps to create any browsable archive of past content, no matter your site's subject.

 Before you begin

-- The index we're describing in this guide is different than the standard Squarespace Index Page.
+- The index we're describing in this guide is different than the index page some version 7.0 templates include.

 For example, if you want to display links in the index in alphabetical order by category, edit blog posts and ensure they're all placed in the categories you want.

 We recommend using categories for broad groups like Dinner, Snacks, and Dessert and tags for more general keywords like ingredients.

 Next, we'll add a new page that will contain the index:

 - Open the Pages panel, click +, then click Blank Page.